syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

 5. After successful deployment, it will open the Azure website in the browser.
 ![Convert HTMLToPDF Azure Docker Step9](htmlconversion_images/AzureDocker6.png)

-6. Click Export to PDF option to convert the Google webpage to a PDF.
+6. Click the button to convert Syncfusion webpage to a PDF document.
 You will get the PDF document as follows.
 ![Convert HTMLToPDF Azure Docker Output](htmlconversion_images/htmltopdfoutput.png)

 A complete work sample can be downloaded from [BlinkLinuxDockerAzureSample.zip.](https://www.syncfusion.com/downloads/support/directtrac/general/ze/BlinkLinuxDockerAzureSample637072917)